status-im/handbook.status.im/src/settling-in/your-autonomy/downtime-faqs.md

 We will pause your SNT distributions when you take a prolonged downtime period.
 In this case, you will forfeit any SNT distributions that occur during that period.

-For short period of time, you will still receive your quarterly SNT distributions as usual.
+For a short time period, you will still be eligible for your quarterly SNT distributions.

 ### Access to tools/accounts